MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/companion-app.md

 ## Connecting Misty to Bluetooth and Wi-Fi
 The Misty Companion app will ask you to connect to Bluetooth first, then Wi-Fi.

 **Note: You can only connect Misty to Wi-Fi networks that have password protection.** Misty cannot be connected to open networks at this time.
 Misty does support both 2.4 GHz and 5 GHz Wi-Fi networks.
+If you are using a network without password protection or one that requires additional layers of authentication, see [this support thread](https://community.mistyrobotics.com/t/nontraditional-network-wifi-ideas/861) or contact us for help.

 1. [Power up](/onboarding/get-started/powering-up-down/#turning-misty-on) your Misty robot and wait for her eyes to appear fully open.
 2. Turn on Bluetooth on your phone or tablet and make sure your device is connected to your preferred Wi-Fi network.